VentGrey/Epitaph/README.md

 aim to be "simple" or "minimalistic", it aims to be complete and user friendly while keeping modularity at first.

+> For credits and copyright see the bottom of this file.

 ## News :newspaper:

 - Epitaph has a new [wiki](https://github.com/VentGrey/Epitaph/wiki) page!